Rio investigation 'vindication' - Conlan

 - Conlan cries 'robbery' after controversial quarter-final defeat

-The head of the investigation commissioned by the International Boxing Association (AIBA), Professor Richard McLaren, outlined the main findings of the stage one report at a press conference in Lausanne, Switzerland on Thursday.
+Professor Richard McLaren, head of the investigation - commissioned by the International Boxing Association (AIBA) - outlined the main findings of the stage-one report at a news conference in Lausanne, Switzerland on Thursday.

-The report states that "approximately nine bouts" were "suspicious beyond the two raised in the media at the time" - one of the latter in reference to Conlan's controversial split decision loss to Nikitin and the other being a gold medal heavyweight match between Russia's Evgeny Tischenko and Kazakhstan's Vasily Levit.
+The report states that "approximately nine bouts" were "suspicious beyond the two raised in the media at the time".
+One of the latter was Conlan's controversial split-decision loss to Nikitin and the other a gold-medal heavyweight match between Russia's Evgeny Tishchenko and Kazakhstan's Vasily Levit.

-Conlan made clear his dismay at the fight being awarded in Nikitin's favour by making a thumbs down gesture after the announcement of the split decision and in interviews after the fight, stating that he had been "robbed".
+Conlan made clear his dismay at the bout being awarded in Nikitin's favour by making a thumbs down gesture after the announcement of the split decision - and in interviews afterwards stating he had been "robbed".

 The injuries sustained by Nikitin in the contest meant he was unable to fight American Shakur Stevenson in his semi-final.